 Similar to ETFs, they combine the best of both worlds of both passive and actively managed investment options by offering low operating costs and higher diversification.

-EIFs differ from actively managed assets as they can’t deviate too much from the index they’re tracking and still feature low fees and low turnover.
-Actively managed options – on the other hand – are free to invest in anything they’d like and usually include higher manager risk, higher fees and higher turnover.
+EIFs differ from traditional actively managed assets as they can’t deviate too much from the index they’re tracking and still feature low fees and low turnover.

-But enhanced index funds are essentially actively managed, which means that potential investors should consider the introduction of management risk in addition to market risk.
+However, enhanced index funds are still essentially ‘actively-managed’, which means that potential investors should consider the introduction of management risk in addition to market risk.

 While there are a number of different types of index options, all share common features that have both pros and cons.

+Here’s another reason to invest in index funds.
 At My Wealth Solutions, we believe that a successful investment portfolio is a diverse investment portfolio.
-A diverse portfolio allows you to minimise risks associated with investing as you spread your assets across multiple sectors and industries and grow your wealth in a way that is right for your long-term goals.
+A diverse portfolio allows you to minimise the risks associated with investing as you spread your assets across multiple sectors and industries.

-Tony Robbins, motivational speaker and investment guru, also claims that diversifying your portfolio is crucial and that indexes are a great way to do this.
+Tony Robbins, motivational speaker and investment guru, agrees that diversifying your portfolio is crucial and that indexes are a great way to do this.

-Indexes are inherently diverse as they track and replicate an index that will usually contain shares across a variety of sectors.
-It can be expensive for the average investor to accumulate these same shares on their own, meaning that the solo investor could end up with a significantly less diverse portfolio depending on their investment capital.
+Indexes are inherently diverse as they track indexes that contain shares across a spectrum of different companies and even sectors.
+It could be expensive for the average investor to accumulate these same shares individually, meaning that the solo investor usually ends up with a significantly less diverse portfolio (depending on their investment capital).
 By investing in indexes, this problem is eliminated as you gain access to a diverse portfolio for a fraction of the price of purchasing the same assets individually.